mikkelrask/nextjs-mongodb-stack/README.md

 docker compose up -d --force-recreate
 ```
 **This will**
-- Spin up the containers
-- Pull your repo
+- Pull you Github repository from Github/Gitlab
-- Install node dependencies
+- Install all node dependencies with `pnpm`[^](https://pnpm.io/)
+- Build a custom Docker image based on the [current node/alpine image](https://hub.docker.com/_/node)
+- Spin up the containers `nextjs-mongodb-stack-frontend-1` and `nextjs-mongodb-stack-mongodb-1`
-- Make sure MongoDB has data (if it needs to) and makes it available on port `27017`
+- Make sure the database has all needed data, and makes it available on the port specified in the `.env` file (default: `27017`)
 - Build the webapp
-- Start the next server on port `3000`
+- Start the next server with `node` (default port: `3000`)

 The site is now live on `http://127.0.0.1:3000`/`http://localhost:3000` and the database on port `27017`
 Confirm the stack is running with `docker ps` - the container name depends on your folder naming (defaults to "nextjs-mongodb-stack")